-Students experience and participate in investigation, designing, producing and evaluating of food products to suit Design thinking.
+Students engage in investigation, design, production and evaluation of food products to suit the Design and Technology Processes.
 Semester 1 has a focus on how the principles of food safety, preparation, presentation and sensory perceptions influence the creation of food solutions for healthy eating.
-Semester 2 sees students make informed and appropriate food preparation choices when experimenting with and sustainably preparing food.
+Semester 2 students make informed and appropriate food preparation choices when experimenting with and preparing food.